 Keeping A Wine Refrigerator In The Garage

-Having a wine refrigerator can help to mitigate some of these factors.
+Having a wine cooler UK can help to mitigate some of these factors.

 Some wine refrigerators can block out vibrations, but most do not have this feature.